lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 We can then find suggestions with DFS as before.
 For better semantics, we can use bayesian probabilities to determine the intent of the user[^1].

-How we represent a trie depends on the problem we're using it to solve.
-If

 Note, most methods in the trie follow a similar traversal pattern, create a pointer to the root of the tree, iterate over characters of a